hy-xue/WGU-C867-Project/README.md

 # WGU-C867-Project
- Project in C++ for Scripting and Programming - Applications
+ Project in C++ for Scripting and Programming - Applications.
+ This was created using Microsoft Visual Studio.